livekit/components-js/packages/react/etc/components-react.api.md

 // Warning: (ae-forgotten-export) The symbol "SessionStub" needs to be exported by the entry point index.docs.d.ts
 //
 // @public
-export function useAgent(session: SessionStub): UseAgentReturn;
+export function useAgent(session?: SessionStub): UseAgentReturn;

 // Warning: (ae-forgotten-export) The symbol "AgentStateCases" needs to be exported by the entry point index.docs.d.ts
 // Warning: (ae-forgotten-export) The symbol "AgentActions" needs to be exported by the entry point index.docs.d.ts